 Can I get a Vulnerability Assessment report?

 Yes, you can subscribe to a daily vulnerability assessment email report.
-You can enable these reports on the Settings page in the Notifications Settings section.
+You can enable these reports through Settings > General Settings tab > Notifications Settings section.

 How do I remediate a vulnerability?